-Value Description Community orientation Provide and deliver sustainable services for the whole community.
-Transparency and encourage public sharing and democratic participation in council's activities.
-Commitment Focus and concentrate on council's core activities in a consistent manner.
-Integrity Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
-Accountability Report regularly to all stakeholders regarding council's actual performance.
-Environmental Care With all the development in Lephalale, the municipality will focus on taking care of the environment.
-Empowerment To be seen to be empowering our people, knowledge is power.
-Performance orientation Continually evaluates and measure performance against set target
+Description Provide and deliver sustainable services for the whole community. nd encourage public sharing and democratic participation in council's activities. d concentrate on council's core activities in a consistent manner.
+Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
+Report regularly to all stakeholders regarding council's actual performance.
+With all the development in Lephalale, the municipality will focus on taking care of the environment.
+To be seen to be empowering our people, knowledge is power.
+Continually evaluates and measure performance against set target